MildredJessica/alx-higher_level_programming/0x00-python-hello_world/README.md

 Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 - Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)

+## 10. Linked list cycle
+Write a function in C that checks if a singly linked list has a cycle in it.

+- Prototype: int check_cycle(listint_t *list);
+- Return: 0 if there is no cycle, 1 if there is a cycle

+## 11. Hello, write
+Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.

+- Use the function write from the sys module
+- You are not allowed to use print
+- Your script should print to stderr
+- Your script should exit with the status code 1